p-i-z/Diffeology-Archives/Open-Questions/01-Hierarchy-of-Smoothness.md

 We know these definitions are distinct.
 Specifically, Diffeology admits smooth maps (such as the counter-example presented in) that are not Satake-morphisms.
 This raises a fundamental question about the relationship between these structures.

-*   **Question:** Can we classify the obstruction that prevents a Diffeological morphism from being a Satake (or Stack) morphism?
+*   **Question:** Details the relation between these behaviors.
+Can we classify the obstruction that prevents a Diffeological morphism from being a Satake (or Stack) morphism?

-*   **Conjecture:** The obstruction lies in the non-triviality of a specific cohomology class associated with the "twisting" of the stabilizer groups along the map.
-Is there a characteristic class that precisely measures this "failure of equivariance"?

 ### References